 Book a free consultation now and let us get your child ready for the future today.

-We offer home and community-based occupational therapy services in Mokena, Illinois.
+We offer home and community-based occupational therapy services and speech and language services in the Mokena, Illinois area, including exciting real-world learning opportunities with our local community.
 We’re also excited to offer teletherapy services available nationwide.
 Want to learn more about our services and the skills we address?
 Read more here.

 Bee You Therapy has partnered with Navarro Farm to provide programming and support for participants.
 The Navarro Farm is a non-for-profit 5-acre farm with the purpose to create a place for individuals with special needs to participate in an agricultural experience.
 Navarro Farm is rooted in growth.
 From the growing of vegetables, animals, and life experiences, the virtues that comprise growth will be the focal point of the farm’s mission.